Volcanism of Iceland: Holuhraun (2014–2015)

-Bárðarbunga is a stratovolcano and is roughly 2000 m above sea level in central Iceland, i.e. in the northern edge of Vatnajökull.
+Bárðarbunga is a stratovolcano roughly 2000 m above sea level in central Iceland, i.e. in the northern edge of Vatnajökull.
 This makes it the second highest mountain in Iceland.

-Holuhraun is an older lavafield situated 50 km north-east of Bárðarbunga, 20 km south of Askja (last eruption 1961), at an altitude of about 700 m.
-Here the eruption started on August 17, 2014, and lasted for 180 days.
+Holuhraun is an older lava field situated 50 km north-east of Bárðarbunga, 20 km south of Askja (last eruption 1961), at an altitude of about 700 m.
+The eruption started on August 17, 2014, and lasted for 180 days.
 The 2014–2015 eruption was Iceland's largest in 230 years.
 Following a major earthquake swarm, multiple lava fountain eruptions began in Holuhraun.
 The lava flow rate was between 250 and 350 m3/s and came from a dyke over 40 km long.
 An ice-filled subsidence bowl over 100 km2 in area and up to 65 m deep formed as well.
 There was very limited ash output from this eruption.
 The primary concern with this eruption was the large plumes of sulphur dioxide (SO_{2}) in the atmosphere which adversely affected breathing conditions across Iceland, depending on wind direction.
 The volcanic cloud was also transported toward Western Europe in September 2014.

-Fagradalsfjall 2021–2022
+Fagradalsfjall (2021–2022)

 Following a three-week period of increased seismic activity, an eruption fissure developed near Fagradalsfjall, a mountain on the Reykjanes Peninsula.
 Lava flow from a 200-meter fissure was first discovered by an Icelandic Coast Guard helicopter on March 19, 2021, in the Geldingadalur area near Grindavík, and within hours the fissure had grown to 500 m in length.
 Another eruption, very similar to the 2021 eruption, began on 3 August 2022, and ceased on 21 August 2022.